Robert Irwin

 The first exhibition of Irwin’s work at 101 Spring Street (April 24–May 29, 1971) consisted of a single acrylic column, installed in the building’s ground floor space.
 The work, installed by Irwin and Donald Judd with Pace Gallery, was sited to respond to light from southern and western exposures.
 Interested in space and human perception, Irwin and Judd both made works utilizing materials and installations that involved the surrounding architecture, challenging what was considered art.
 As Irwin wrote, “Like time and space, it [art] has no actual physical properties.
 Or infinite physical properties.”
 In his introductory essay on the Chinati Foundation/La Fundación Chinati in Marfa, Texas, Judd included Irwin among the artists whose work was yet to be installed there.
 In 2016, Irwin’s site-considered work untitled (dawn to dusk) was completed at Chinati and is the only permanent, free-standing structure conceived and designed by the artist.

 Curated by Flavin Judd, Artistic Director of Judd Foundation, and organized in partnership with the Estate of Robert Irwin and Pace Gallery, the exhibition will be accompanied by public programs and special extended hours.
-These programs will be announced at a later date.

 Robert Irwin is part of Judd Foundation’s ongoing exhibition series in New York.
 Since 2015, the Foundation has organized exhibitions of works by Rosemarie Castoro, John Chamberlain, Dan Flavin, Felix Gonzalez-Torres, Yayoi Kusama, Richard Long, David Novros, James Rosenquist, Lauretta Vinciarelli, and Meg Webster.
 These exhibitions continue the historical use of the ground floor of 101 Spring Street as a public exhibition space by Judd.